peterjobes/jekyll-now/_posts/2020-04-27-It-was-the-world-to-me.md

 As I nursed a cuppa and some porridge in the morning, I opened the Suunto App and started to plot out a route.
 I pored over the trail running heatmap, encouraged by the news we're allowed to drive a small distance to exercise.
 A quick swipe later and a new route was synced to my watch.
 I filled my soft flasks, threw a couple of gels into my running vest, and tightened up my S/Lab Ultra 2s.
 This was going to be fun.

 The car park is less than ten minutes drive from home, but starting from there made the world of difference.
-Instead of having to do a 10k round trop to access the trail, I was able to start straight out on it.
+Instead of having to do a 10k round trip to access the trail, I was able to start straight out on it.

 I passed through the near empty paths of the Derwenthaugh Park, drinking in the views of the river and the trees, before joining the Derwent Walk.